Degra02/apcm/notes/main.typ

 The result of this S-box - P-box transformation is *XORed* with a Key derived from the original encryption key ]

-=== Feistel structure
+=== DES

+Adopted by NIST in 1977 $arrow$ now considered broken.\
+Uses a *56-bit encryption key*.\
+Uses the *Feistel cipher structure* with 16 rounds of processing.

+#showybox(
+  shadow: (
+    color: black.lighten(70%),
+    offset: 3pt
+  ),
+  frame: (
+    title-color: black.lighten(10%),
+    border-color: black,
+    body-color: black.lighten(90%)
+  ),
+  title: "Feistel structure",
+)[
-uses same basic algorithm for bot henc and dec
+Uses same basic algorithm for bot henc and dec

-Consista of multiple rounds of processing of the plaintext, with each round consisting of a *substitution* step *followed by a permutation* step.
+Consists of multiple rounds of processing of the plaintext, with each round consisting of a *substitution* step *followed by a permutation* step.

 In each round:
 - right half of the block, R, goes through unchanged